droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/scheduler.h - See the CPP file.

-./src/serialize.h - General purpose data output materials, on-and-off-network?
-(FIX)
+./src/serialize.h - General purpose data input/output materials, on-and-off-network, including streaming data.
+Also includes the VarInt class (CVarInt) and CompactSize functions that can read/write VarInt-compatible values, various #defines, and other miscellaneous functionality.

 ./src/streams.h - Double-ended buffer combining vector and stream-like interfaces (CDataStream), non-refcounted RAII wrapper for FILE*, without (CAutoFile) and with (CBufferedFile) ring buffers that allow the rewinding of X bytes.